 - B. Understand paragraph structure.
 Just as readers read for different reasons, writers write for different reasons.
 What purposes may an author have for writing? - 1.
 Inform give facts or information about a subject. - 2.
 Define provide definitions on a subject. - 3.
 Describe give an account of a subject in words. - 4.
 Persuade influence a person's opinion or behavior about something. - 5.
-Explain make plain or understandable, - 6.
+Explain make plain or understandable, give the reason for or cause of. - 6.
 Entertain interest or please. - 7.
 Illustrate, compare, contrast and so on.